richchapler/AzureSolutionsDocumentation/docs/Data_Enrichment_CognitiveSearch_CustomSkillset.md

 ## Proposed Solution
 * Create a "Get Data" API using a Function App
-* Add a custom skillset to the Cognitive Search index
+* Create a Cognitive Search index that includes a custom skillset

+_Note: Our pretend scenario will be that users of a "hotels" search index want to also know the count of customers in a given city {i.e. using sample "hotels" data from Cognitive Search and sample "CustomerAddress" data from SQL Server, AdventureWorks}_

 ## Solution Requirements
 The proposed solution requires: